-Some assembled information is below for schools that have been selected to participate in the 2017 administration of the National Assessment of Educational Progress (NAEP), also known as The Nation’s Report Card.
+Some assembled information is below for schools that have been selected to participate in the 2019 administration of the National Assessment of Educational Progress (NAEP), also known as The Nation’s Report Card.
 This vital state-level data collection is conducted every two years and provides Montana with information on how our students perform compared to other jurisdictions.
-As part of the NAEP 2017 program, students will participate in mathematics, reading, and writing assessments in grades 4 and 8.
-In addition, some students may also be selected to take tablet-based mathematics, reading, writing, civics, geography, and U.S. history pilot assessments.
-The NAEP assessment window is January 30th to March 10th, 2017.
+As part of the NAEP 2019 program, students will participate in reading and math assessments for age 9-, 13-, and 17-years old.
+There are three assessment windows: Age 13: October 14-December 20, 2019, Age 9: January 6-March 13, 2020 and Age 17: March 16-May 22, 2020.

 In June, principals were asked to designate a school staff person to serve as the NAEP School Coordinator.
 This person is our single point of contact for all matters pertaining to the assessment and will coordinate all NAEP activities in the school with the NAEP assessment teams.